Do you have any tips for making microwave popcorn taste better, or pop more completely?

 Then you might want to consider prepping the microwave.
 Put 1 cup of water in a microwave-safe cup or bowl, and run it in the nuker for one minute, then take it out just before you start your bag of popcorn.
 This is thought to help add moisture to help more of the kernels to pop, but the logic isn’t entirely clear.

-When popping your corn, start with the package directions.
-Stand by as you cook the popcorn so you can shut it off when there’s more than second or so between pops.
-This might mean you microwave the bag for less time than the package suggests.
-(On the other hand, sometimes you might need a little more cooking time.
-If you think that might be the case, we recommend putting a little extra time on the timer in case the bag is still actively popping when the oven stops.
-Once you stop the process, you can’t really restart it.)
+On the other hand, sometimes you might need a little more cooking time.
+If you think that might be the case, we recommend putting a little extra time on the timer before you start cooking it in case the bag is still actively popping when the oven was set to end.
+Once the popping stops, you can’t really restart it.

-Shake the bag carefully when you get it out of the microwave, to evenly distribute all the salt and butter flavor.
+Shake the bag carefully when you get it out of the microwave, to evenly distribute all the salt and/or other flavor.
 And, of course, open the bag very carefully, because the steam can burn.

 Popcorn ratings